awslabs/mountpoint-s3/doc/LOGGING.md

 # Logging

 Mountpoint for Amazon S3 uses the [tracing](https://docs.rs/tracing/latest/tracing/) ecosystem for logging.
 This makes it easy to configure the verbosity and target of log output.
-By default we output minimal log information, but for reporting issues or debugging application problems, you may want to customize this logging behavior.
+The logging level is minimal by default, but for reporting issues or debugging application problems, you may want to customize this logging behavior.

 ## Log outputs

-By default, Mountpoint for Amazon S3 outputs logs to the `~/.mountpoint-s3/` directory, creating it if it doesn't exist.
-This destination can be changed using the `-l, --log-directory` command-line argument.
+By default, Mountpoint for Amazon S3 will not emit any logs to disk.

+You can enable logging to disk by providing a destination directory using the `-l, --log-directory` command-line argument.
+The directory will be created if it doesn't exist.
-A new log file is created for each execution of `mount-s3`.
-Log files are never automatically rotated or cleaned up.
+A new log file will be created for each execution of `mount-s3`.
+Both the directory and log files are created with permissions such that the process owner has read/write access and the group has read access.
+Log files are not rotated or cleaned up.

-When running in foreground mode (`-f, --foreground`), `mount-s3` also emits the same log information to stdout.
+When running in foreground mode (`-f, --foreground`), `mount-s3` will emit logs to stdout in addition to any configured log directory.

 ## Log details

-By default, we output minimal (error-level) information to the log file.
+By default, the logging level is minimal.
 For reporting issues or debugging application problems, it can be helpful to increase this verbosity.
 We use the common `RUST_LOG` environment variable for controlling log verbosity and subjects.

 To control the log verbosity, set the `RUST_LOG` environment variable.
 If unset, it defaults to `error` to enable only error-level log messages.
 Verbosity can be increased by instead setting `RUST_LOG` to `warn`, `info`, `debug`, or `trace`.